 NOTE2: The PEGC can serve the PIN client which triggers the PIN discovery via relay PEGC.

 2. The PIN client sends the PIN discovery request to PIN server.
-The PIN discovery request includes the security credentials of the UE or PIN client and may include the UE identifier such as GPSI, PIN client ID, UE location and PIN client profile(s) information.
+The PIN discovery request includes the security credentials of the UE or PIN client and may include the UE identifier such as GPSI, PIN client ID, UE location, the service that PINE wants to consume and PIN client profile(s) information.

 The PIN client can have the filter information in the PIN discovery request for example, the interesting area, the interesting type of PIN and etc.